 3 Days Bwindi Gorilla Safari

-Bwindi forest presents to you a memorable 3 days gorilla trekking tour, that allows one to meet face to face with world’s most sought after primates and human’s close relatives – the mountain gorillas.
-Bwindi forest boasts up to 50% of total world’s population of mountain gorillas, and some 18 gorilla families have been well habituated to allow daily human interaction.
-This 3 days gorilla safari in Bwindi as well presents opportunities to spot other forest dwellers such as red-tailed monkeys, Chimpanzees, baboons and so many mammals like forest elephants, cape buffaloes, bush pigs. etc.
+Uganda presents to you a 3 days Bwindi gorilla safari.
+Meet face-to-face with the world’s most sought after primates and human’s close relatives – the mountain gorillas.
+Bwindi forest boasts up to 50% of total world’s population of mountain gorillas.
+Some 23 gorilla families have been well habituated to allow daily human interaction.
+This tour also presents opportunities to spot other forest dwellers such as red-tailed monkeys, chimpanzees, and baboons.
+Other animals include forest elephants, cape buffaloes, and bush pigs. etc.

 Detailed itinerary

-After an early morning breakfast, embark on an 8-hour journey to the south western of Uganda to Bwindi impenetrable forest in “Rushaga gorilla sector” in Kisoro, for a spectacular trek of the world’s greatest and endangered species – the mountain gorillas.
+After an early morning breakfast, embark on an 8-hour journey to the southwest of Uganda, specifically to Bwindi.
+In the “Rushaga gorilla sector” an experience with the world’s greatest and endangered species – the mountain gorillas happens daily.

-Lunch enroute will be at Igongo cultural center, 12km off Mbarara town; it is also a perfect place to get to the authentic culture of Ankole and Kiga people and so many other cultures in south western Uganda.
-Here you will have lunch and continue your journey to the park where you will have dinner and an overnight stay.
+Lunch enroute will be at Igongo cultural center, 12km off Mbarara town.
+We consider this a place to get authentic culture of Ankole and Kiga people.
+Here, you get your lunch and continue your journey to the park.
+Find dinner and an overnight stay in a pre-booked lodge.

 Day 2: Gorilla trekking and culture encounter

-Have an early morning breakfast, head for a briefing about the trek and later start your trek of the gorillas at 8:00 am.
-A group of 8 individuals will be allowed to trek through the jungle for the gorillas where still you will encounter other forest species like birds, Colobus monkeys and chimpanzees, and this will take about 2 to 6 hours.
+Have an early breakfast, head for a briefing about the trek.
+Later start to track the gorillas at 8:00 am.
+A group of 8 individuals is allowed to trek through the jungle for the gorillas.
+Still you will encounter other forest species like birds, colobus monkeys and chimpanzees.
+Take about 2 to 6 hours.

-Get a chance to experience lifestyle, behavior and habits of these species in their natural habitat as you see them play, feed and sometimes fight.
-You will only be allowed to spend one hour with each gorilla family, and later trek down to the starting point for picnic lunch and drive for afternoon relaxation at lodge.
+Get a chance to experience lifestyle, behavior and habits of these species in their natural habitat.
+This is because you find them playing, feeding and sometimes fighting.
+You will only be allowed to spend one hour with each gorilla family.
+Later, trek down to the starting point for picnic lunch and drive for afternoon relaxation at lodge.

-In the evening, go for Batwa culture tour in the nearby village which is home to over 100 homesteads of the Twa people.
-These are former bush men that lived in harmony with the mountain gorillas in Bwindi and depended entirely on fruit gathering and hunting wild animals for survival, but were later forced out of the forest when Bwindi was gazetted a world heritage site in early 1990s.
+In the evening, go for Batwa culture tour in the nearby village that contains 100 homesteads of the Twa people.
+These are former bush men that lived in harmony with the mountain gorillas in Bwindi Forest.
+Moreover, they depended entirely on fruit gathering and hunting wild animals for survival.
+But they were later forced out of the forest when Bwindi was gazetted a world heritage site in early 1990s.

 Day 3: Transfer from Bwindi to Kampala

-After a refreshing breakfast at the lodge, prepare for a swift journey to Kampala, where you will pass via the beautiful scenery of Lake Bunyonyi and the islands.
-Continue with your journey back to Kampala where you will have night stay or exit through Entebbe airport to your next destination.
+After a refreshing breakfast at the lodge, prepare for a swift journey to Kampala.
+Pass via the beautiful scenery of Lake Bunyonyi and its 29 islands.
+Continue with your journey to your accommodation or Entebbe airport for your flight.